theoladune/AIVC-Seminar/text/script.md

 # Competitive performance

-The pre-trained models we provide alongside the code offer performance competitive with HEVC.
+The pre-trained models we provide offer performance competitive with HEVC.
 On this graph, you see rate-quality curves, for 3 coding configurations : all intra, low-delay P and random access.
 The dashed lines represent the performance of HEVC, evaluated through the HM.
 The solid lines